 Inheritance tax planning and marriage

-If you are married when you die, your surviving spouse will inherit all your assets tax free (unless you willed your assets to not be awarded to your spouse).
+If you are married when you die, your surviving spouse will inherit all your assets tax-free (unless you willed your assets to not be awarded to your spouse).
 They will also inherit your tax-free allowance as well.
 Adding both tax-free allowances together gives a total inheritance tax allowance of £650,000.
-This means when your spouse subsequently dies, the first £650,000 of the estate is except from inheritance tax.
+This means when your spouse subsequently dies, the first £650,000 of the estate is exempt from inheritance tax.

 Inheritance tax planning if you’re not married